Piper Dellums

 Piper Dellums is an American author and public speaker.
 She is the daughter of former U.S. Congressman and Oakland mayor Ron Dellums.

 Early life and education

-Piper Dellums is the daughter of former U.S. Congressman and Oakland mayor Ron Dellums, and the sister of actor Erik Dellums, a professional actor.
+Piper Dellums is the daughter of former U.S. Congressman and Oakland mayor Ron Dellums, and the sister of actor Erik Dellums.

 Dellums is a graduate of the University of California, Berkeley, where she studied psychology, biology, and theater.
 She also earned a graduate degree in drama therapy with an emphasis in biochemistry at New York University.

 Career

 Dellums' story about a white South African girl coming to live with her family in the 1970s, titled "Simunye", was the basis for the Emmy Award-winning Disney movie The Color of Friendship (2000).
 The role of Dellums was played by Shadia Simmons.

 Other activities

 Dellums travels throughout America speaking at conferences and workshops about her humanitarian work.